Gloria Holden

-Gloria Anna Holden (September 5, 1903 – March 22, 1991) was an English-born American film actress, best known for her role as Dracula's Daughter.
+Gloria Anna Holden (September 5, 1903 – March 22, 1991) was an American film actress, best known for her role as Dracula's Daughter.
 She often portrayed cold society women.

 Early life

 Holden was born in London, England.
 She emigrated to the United States as a child with her parents, Charles Laurence Sutherland and Eska (née Bergmann).
 Her mother was German.
 She attended school in Wayne, Pennsylvania, and later studied at New York's American Academy of Dramatic Arts.
 Before she became an actress, she modeled for artists, was a shopper for a store, and worked in a beauty salon.
 In her early teens, living in suburban Philadelphia (Gladwyne), she took voice lessons from Philip Warren Cook and was a church chorister in Ardmore and, later, Overbrook.

 Theatre

 Holden's early stage work included small parts in plays such as The Royal Family, in which she spoke four lines playing a nurse.
 She was an understudy to Mary Ellis in Children of Darkness, and had a minor role in That Ferguson Family.
 She was an understudy for Brass Ankle (1931), had a bit part in The Desert Song (1926), and succeeded Lilly Cahill in As Husbands Go at the John Golden Theatre on Broadway, in June 1931.
 In August 1932, Holden was part of the cast of Manhattan Melody at the Longacre Theatre.
 The Lawrence Hazard play, adapted by L. Lawrence Weber, also featured Helen Lowell, Minnie Dupree and William Corbett as players.
 She was the leading lady in Survivor (1933), written by D.L.
 James.
 Holden was among the cast members in Memory (1933), a Myron Fagan play.

 Holden was active in stock theater in Cincinnati, Ohio; Princeton, New Jersey; and Scarborough, New York.